 What’s the best book you’ve read recently?
 The Vanishing Half by Britt Bennett.
 It was one of those novels where I lost myself in reading it.

 What would be your advice for someone starting a career at Hanscom FCU?
 No matter where you are in your career—just starting out or well down the path—focus on the culture of an organization.
 You’re not just going into a job; you want to go somewhere where you feel like you belong and you’re valued.
 At Hanscom FCU, we put a lot of importance on our employees’ internal growth.
 We’re really proud that our employees choose to stay with us because they know they’re valued.
 We’re invested in not only their career growth, but who they are as human beings.

-Job Title: Social Responsibility Manager
+Job Title: Community Development Senior Manager

 Started working at HFCU: April 2018

 What does social responsibility mean at Hanscom FCU?
 It means molding the internal work experience for staff through external opportunities that improve our community.
 We do this through team-building events, fundraising campaigns, and volunteer activities.